CIN-102

 OVERVIEW:

-CinDome’s CIN-102 (deudomperidone) is a molecular improvement of domperidone, a frequently prescribed first line therapy for nausea, vomiting, and gastroparesis outside of the United States.
-In part due to safety concerns around QT prolongation, domperidone is not approved in the US.
-CIN-102 was developed as a new chemical entity by the formulation and pharmacology team at CinRx to alter the PK profile for sustained efficacy while significantly reducing cardiac liability.
+CinDome’s deudomperidone (CIN-102) is a new chemIcal entity, based upon deuteration and novel formulation of domperidone, a frequently prescribed first line therapy for nausea, vomiting, and gastroparesis outside of the United States.
+In part due to safety concerns around QT prolongation, domperidone is not approved in the U.S. Deudomperidone has been engineered to alter the PK profile for sustained efficacy while significantly reducing cardiac liability.
+Currently, 20-50% of patients with gastroparesis use off-label treatments or go untreated, leaving a major unmet medical need and significant therapeutic development opportunity.

 1. Rey E, Choung RS, Schleck CD, Zinsmeister AR, Talley NJ, Locke GR 3rd.
 Prevalence of hidden gastroparesis in the community: the gastroparesis “iceberg”.
 J Neurogastroenterol Motil.
 2012 Jan;18(1):34-42